sagemath/website/README.md

 and and additional `make open` opens up your web-browser to inspect the result.

+To test the website under realistic conditions,
+`make server` starts a minimal HTTP server on port 8181 and `make show` opens it in your web-browser.

 ### Continuous Build Mode

 For your convenience, there is a continuous build mode available: `make cont`